gardener/gardener/docs/concepts/node-agent.md

 ### [`Lease` Controller](../../pkg/nodeagent/controller/lease)

-This controller creates a lease for `gardener-node-agent` in `kube-system` namespace of the shoot cluster.
+This controller creates a `Lease` for `gardener-node-agent` in `kube-system` namespace of the shoot cluster.
-Each instance of `gardener-node-agent` creates its own lease when its corresponding `Node` was created.
+Each instance of `gardener-node-agent` creates its own `Lease` when its corresponding `Node` was created.
 It renews the `Lease` resource every 10 seconds.
 This indicates a heartbeat to the external world.

-At the moment, the `Lease` resources are not reflected in any health check function of the shoot cluster yet.

 ### [`Node` Controller](../../pkg/nodeagent/controller/node)